domsq/project-driving-safely-game/README.md

 ![Image of flow diagram](https://raw.githubusercontent.com/domsq/project-driving-safely-game/main/screenshots/flow_diagram.JPG)

-As the game is command line based, there are no graphics or colour, etc present however I have inserted some ascii art to make the display a bit more visually pleasing for the user.
+As the game is command line based, there are no graphics or colour, etc present however I have inserted some ASCII art to make the display a bit more visually pleasing for the user.

 To tidy up the look of the run.py file, I moved the scenarios content and ASCII art and messages to the files config.py and constants.py respectively.
 This was a good suggestion made by my mentor.